IAS 37, decommissioning, processing and storage provisions, nuclear power generation, sensitivities

 Factors having a significant influence on the amount of provisions, and particularly, but not solely, those relating to the back-end of the nuclear fuel cycle, to the dismantling of nuclear facilities and of gas infrastructures in France, include:

-• the timing of expenditure (notably, for nuclear power generation activities, the timetable for reprocessing radioactive nuclear fuel consumed and for dismantling facilities as well as the timetable for the end of gas operations regarding the main gas infrastructure businesses in France) (see Notes 20.2 and 20.3); and
+• the timing of expenditure (notably the timetable for the end of gas operations regarding the main gas infrastructure businesses in France) (see Notes 17.2 and 17.3); and

 • the discount rate applied to cash flows.